contao/docs-archive/api/hooks/sqlCompileCommands.md

 # sqlCompileCommands

 The `sqlCompileCommands` hook is triggered when compiling the database update commands.
 It passes the array of changes and expects the same as return value.

-Added in Contao 2.11.RC2.
+> **Tag** Available from version 2.11.0-RC2.

 ## Parameters

 1. *array* `$arrReturn`

     Array of changes that should be applied to the database.

 ## Return Values

 Return the array of changes that should be applied to the database.

 ## Example

 ```php
 <?php